About

 Benjamin Seldin

 Benjamin has extensive creative agency experience.
-He has led the brand strategy department for a national agency and worked across most verticals.
+He led the brand strategy department for a national agency and has worked across most verticals.
 Before his agency life, he was an attorney who sampled everything else.
-Examples include writing sweepstakes rules for a Grammy-winning rapper; wearing a bullet proof vest for an investigation; interviewing an imprisoned carjacker; advising federal judges on sentencing guidelines; starting a clothing label; and negotiating a music contract with MTV.
+Examples include writing sweepstakes rules for a Grammy-winning artist; advising federal judges on the U.S. sentencing guidelines; starting a clothing label; interviewing an imprisoned carjacker; and negotiating a music contract with MTV.
 As a strategist, Benjamin draws on this diverse background to see problems and opportunities from different angles.
 He leads research and strategy for Outerface.

 Scott Petrichko